hbroek/reken/documentation/developer-guide/chapter-11.md

 # Chapter 11: License

 Reken is an open-source project released under the terms of an open-source license.
-The license provides guidelines on how you can use, modify, and distribute the software.
+The license provides guidelines on using, modifying, and distributing the software.
 It's important to understand and adhere to the terms of the license when working with Reken.

-Reken is released under the **MIT License**, which is a permissive open-source license.
+Reken is released under the **MIT License**, a permissive open-source license.
 Here's an overview of the key points of the MIT License:

 **MIT License (MIT)**